JohnSantosuosso/books-api/README.md

 This project is an API building practice completed in Rails 5.2.8.
-This was completed by following instruction at https://www.microverse.org/blog/test-driven-development-of-restful-json-api-with-rails
+This was completed by following the instructions at https://www.microverse.org/blog/test-driven-development-of-restful-json-api-with-rails

 This project uses ```rails 5.2.8```